Don’t Forget to Explore What’s on Your Doorstep

 David Hockney, Saltaire.

 2. Bradford is home to the world famous artist David Hockney.
-I’m sure he doesn’t need any introduction, but in case he’s somehow not on your radar, his work can be seen in many international galleries including the London’s Tate Modern, to the lesser known Salts Mills in Saltaire, Bradford.
-Amusingly, when Hockney was first asked to paint The Queen he declined on the basis that he was too busy painting her country!
+I’m sure he doesn’t need any introduction, but in case, he’s Britain’s most highly regarded artist.
+His work can be seen in many international galleries from the Tate Modern to the lesser-known Salts Mills in Saltaire, Bradford.
+Amusingly, when Hockney was first asked to paint the Queen, he declined on the basis that he was too busy painting her country!
+I mean, you can’t argue with that.
+He’s a man of the people.

-3. In 2011 Bradford was named the UK’s Curry Capital, and it’s about time, because for decades people have been enjoying an aroma of authentic, curry dishes available on any major street (and residential!).
+3. In 2011 Bradford was named the UK’s Curry Capital.
+This was long overdue if you ask me.
+For decades people have been enjoying an aroma of authentic, curry dishes available on any major street (and residential!).
 My favourite place based solely on the food is Karachi – one meal in there and you’ll become a regular patron.

 Bradford at night

-In a society where we are constantly looking into the future for something new, Bradford is an exception where looking into the past is to find something new.
+In a society where we are constantly looking into the future for something new, Bradford is an exception.
+By looking at the past we to find something new.

 Bradford, little Germany